Submit a Joint Providership Application

-Southern Medical Association will review requests for joint providership of CME activities with non-accredited organizations according to the following policy criteria:
+SMA will review requests for joint providership of CME activities with non-accredited organizations according to the following criteria:

-- The educational activity is consistent with the SMA mission statement – To improve quality of patient care through multidisciplinary, interprofessional education.
+- The educational activity must be consistent with the SMA mission statement – To improve quality of patient care through multidisciplinary, interprofessional education.

 - Any CME activity jointly provided through SMA must meet the ACCME Criteria, Standards for Commercial Support, and policies.

-- Approval of CME credit can be withdrawn at any time, based upon non-compliance with the SMA Joint Providership Policy and Guidelines, and/or the ACCME Critieria, Standards for Commercial Support and policies (accreditation requirements).
+- Approval of CME credit can be withdrawn at any time, based upon non-compliance with the SMA Joint Providership Policy and Guidelines, and/or the ACCME Criteria and Standards for Commercial Support and Policies (accreditation requirements).

 - Only activities taking place after the approval of joint providership and in compliance with the SMA Joint Providership Policy and Guidelines may qualify for credit designation through the SMA.
 If changes are made to a proposal after SMA has given approval, the proposal must be resubmitted for review and approval.